Andkleven/form/docs/README.md

    4. Select a place to store the project
    5. Follow instructions
+   6. Press "yes" to open repository, or open manually

 9. Open the [integrated terminal in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal)
    - Tip: The norwegian keyboard shortcut is <kbd>CTRL</kbd> + <kbd>Ø</kbd>